 Lake Pleasant Conservation Area

 Lake Pleasant is an approximate 64-acre natural lake.
-The Conservation Area includes most of the lake’s shoreline, as well as wetlands, upland forests, old fields and reclaimed gravel mines.
+This conservation area includes most of the lake’s shoreline, as well as wetlands, upland forests, old fields and reclaimed gravel mines.

 HUNTING & FISHING

-Forming part of the headwaters of French Creek, Lake Pleasant is considered the finest example of a natural, glacially formed inland lake in northwest Pa.
+Forming part of the headwaters of French Creek, Lake Pleasant is considered the finest example of a natural, glacially formed inland lake in Northwest Pennsylvania.
 The lake is recharged primarily by groundwater traveling through glacial sediments containing large amounts of limestone.
 This natural filtration helps maintain water quality and provide habitat features for rare and unique plant communities.
-In fact, the lake and surroundings support at least nine Pennsylvania Endangered species.
+In fact, the lake and surroundings support at least nine Pennsylvania endangered species.